Guide

 When facing AI hiring compliance complexity, many employers consider hiring external consultants—employment lawyers, HR consultancies, or specialized AI compliance advisors.
 These consultants offer expertise, but at a significant cost and typically for project-based engagements, not ongoing compliance.
+For official guidance on federal AI hiring regulations, see the EEOC's AI and Algorithmic Fairness page.

 What Consultants Provide